Edward-Sadoon/Edward-Sadoon/README.md

 I'm a Husband, Father, and Data Engineer!

-- 🔭 I’m currently working on personal data engineering projects
+- 🔭 I’m currently working on data engineering projects

 <br />